 This file contains a list of tty's that root can log in from.
 Console tty's are usually /dev/tty1 through /dev/tty6.
-Serial ports (if you want to log in as root over a modem say) are /dev/tty50 and up typically.
+Serial ports (if you want to log in as root over a modem say) are /dev/ttyS0 and up typically.
 If you want to allow root to login via the network (a very bad idea, use sudo) then add /dev/ttyp1 and up (if 30 users login and root tries to login root will be coming from /dev/ttyp31).
-Generally you should only allow root to login from /dev/tty1, and it is advisable to disable the root account altogether, before doing this however please install sudo or program that allows root access to commands.
+Generally you should only allow root to login from /dev/tty1, and it is advisable to disable the root account altogether.